gareth-24/inventory-tracker/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+_Note: no test files have been implemented for this project.
+Visit the above link for information on setting up tests._

 ### `npm run build`